Carlisle residents frustrated by delays in mail delivery

 Get the latest Pennsylvania politics and election news with abc27 newsletters

-Lately there has been a downside: no mail for days on end.
+Lately, there has been a downside, though: no mail for days on end.

 “It started about 10, 11 days ago,” Smith said.
 “We’ve complained now so many times we have three case numbers.”